microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ### Install from the command line

 You may also install the CLI from the command line.
+Currently this doesn't support the command `devcontainer open [path]`.

 Global install: